 Neuberger, M.S., M.R.
 Ehrenstein, N. Klix, C.J.
 Jolly, J. Yelamos, C. Rada, and C. Milstein.
 1998.
 Monitoring and interpreting the intrinsic features of somatic hypermutation.
 Immunol.
 Rev. 162:107-116. http://www.ncbi.nlm.nih.gov/pubmed/9602357

 Cell cycle regulation of DNA damage and repair in activated B cells

 Primary supervisor: Christopher Jolly

 During responses to infection or immunisation, antibody-producing “B” cells mutate their antibody genes at extreme rates.
 Rare mutations that improve antibodies are selected by competition between B cells favouring those which make the better antibodies: Darwinian evolution on extreme “fast-forward”.
-We aim to understand this process because it is essential for normal immunity and effective vaccination, but also because when it goes wrong, it induces translocations that cause aggressive human cancers such as Burkitt’s lymphoma and Multiple myeloma.
+We aim to understand this process because it is essential for normal immunity and effective vaccination, but also because when it goes wrong, it causes aggressive human cancers such as Burkitt’s lymphoma and Multiple myeloma.

-The project will involve the construction of novel retroviral vectors, transduction of human B cell lines with these vectors, FACS analysis and cell sorting, and high-throughput DNA sequencing.
+The project will involve the construction of novel retroviral vectors, transduction of splenic B cells with these vectors, adoptive transfer of tranduced cells to immunised host mice, FACS analysis and cell sorting, and high-throughput DNA sequencing.

 Discipline: Infectious diseases and Immunology

-Keywords: Cancer, Cell & Molecular Biology, B cells
+Keywords: Cell & Molecular Biology, Cancer, DNA repair